 I’d really like to thank Krystal, Yasirys, Steve Skoufalos for wearing Ridley at Otakon and everyone else who put a hand or two into this!
 I’d also like to give a shout-out to NeroKarasu who was featured in Nintendo Power for her Luminoth costume earlier this year.
 She’s since created a Golden Torizo and Zero Mission Chozo Statue since then after being inspired by my first Bomb Torizo CosPIX.
 She’s been keeping me updated on her progress and I’m excited to see what she’s going to do next!

 We would like to thank Dan for taking the time to chat with us about his great projects and we wish him luck in his future projects.
-If you’d like to check out more work from ChozoBoy, be sure to check out his website and his profile on DeviantART.
+If you’d like to check out more work from ChozoBoy, be sure to check out his profile on DeviantART.